kdeldycke/awesome-engineering-team-management/CONTRIBUTING.md

 - Try to provide an actionable TL;DR as a description, quoting the original text if you need so.

 - First level sections are voluntarily not in the alphabetical order: this list provides a progression to help with the transition to management.
+From general to specifics.

 - The rough order is like so: